 BROADCAST STATION "STICK" VALUATION OR THE CONUNDRUM OF HOW TO VALUE A STATION THAT HAS NEVER MADE ANY MONEY...EVER

-Broadcast station valuation is usually done by using a multiple of the station's broadcast cash flow (BCF).
-Of course this assumes the station is producing a cash flow.
-Where there is no cash flow, it is the perceived value of what the license is worth plus any hard assets the station may have...commonly referred to as the "stick" or base value) .
+Broadcast staion valuation is usually done by using a multiple of the station's broadcast cash flow (BCF).
+Of course, this assumes the station is producing a cash flow.
+Where there is no cash flow, it is the perceived value of what the license is worth plus any hard assets the station may have...commonly referred to as the "stick" or base value.
 There are several scholarly tomes on broadcast or radio station valuation (Search: broadcast station valuation).
 The problem here is that many stations have gone through a succession of owners and have never shown any positive cash flow or just enough to keep the power on until the next sale/transfer.
 What is a station like this worth?
-Many new construction permits (CP) are coming on the market as a result of the recent FM allocation auctions.
+Many new construction permits (CP) are coming on the market as a result of the recent FM allocations auctions.
 What are these worth?

-In the case of a station that has never shown a positive cash flow you need to determine the reason, is it an unfortunate combination of circumstances that has led a succession of owners who had no clue as to what to do with the station?
+In the case of a station that has never shown a positive cash flow, you need to determin the reason.
+Is it an unfortunate combination of circumstances that has led to a succession of owners who had no clue as to what to do with the station?
 Poor market conditions?
 Improper format?
 Poor signal?
 Also, some stations can be an artistic success and a commercial failure.
-Such a station might have a format that appeals to a significant audience but the station is unable to sell enough advertising to capitalize on the stations own success.
+Such a station might have a format that appeals to a significant audience but the station is unable to sell enough advertising to capitalize on the station's own success.
 This is frequently because the station has not developed a proper sales force.
 As any broadcast owner knows, the hardest positions to fill at a station are good sales representatives.
-I talk to would-be broadcasters all the time that have no clue as to what it takes to put together a sales staff….but that will have to wait for another commentary.
+I talk to would-be broadcasters all the time that have no clue as to what it takes to put together a sales staff..but that will have to wait for another commentary.